AMS-HD: Hyperdimensional Computing for Real-Time and Energy-Efficient Acute Mountain Sickness Detection: Proposed Framework

-Fig.~\ref{lowlevel} details the binary computing implementation on the PYNQ-Z2 (Zynq-7020) FPGA board.
-The heterogeneous SoC partitions workload between the ARM Cortex-A9 and the FPGA fabric; where the ARM core handles data I/O, interfacing, and feature preprocessing.
-The FPGA implements the end-to-end HDC pipeline: (i) on-chip generation of feature and position $\mathcal{HV}$s, (ii) binding/bundling with accumulative (single/few-shot) learning to form class $\mathcal{HV}$s, and (iii) a pipelined population-count–and-threshold unit (``popcount'') followed by a similarity search against stored class vectors.
+The FPGA design then implements the end-to-end HDC pipeline: (i) on-chip generation of feature and position $\mathcal{HV}$s, (ii) binding/bundling with accumulative (single/few-shot) learning to form class $\mathcal{HV}$s, and (iii) a pipelined population-count–and-threshold unit (``popcount'') followed by a similarity search against stored class vectors.
 During inference, each sample follows the same encoding path to produce a query $\mathcal{HV}$; the FPGA then computes the similarity and outputs the binary decision (``\texttt{AMS}'' or ``\texttt{No AMS}''), optionally driving an on-board indicator.